-- 1. Curipamba regional exploration drilling continued on the targets defined for Curipamba, most of which are new areas that have not undergone systematic exploration or drilling.
-(See "Curipamba Project Regional Exploration" below for details). - 2.
-Pijilí exploration drilling program on the Mercy concession at Pijilí was completed in March 2021 with a total of twelve drill holes totalling 7,031 metres on the first of multiple porphyry targets identified.
+1. Curipamba regional exploration - drilling continued on the targets defined for Curipamba, most of which are new areas that have not undergone systematic exploration or drilling.
+On August 9, 2021, the Company and Adventus announced that it has identified a new VMS system approximately 4.5 km southwest of the El Domo VMS deposit.
+(See "Curipamba Project - Regional Exploration" below for details).

+- 2. Pijilí exploration drilling program on the Mercy concession at Pijilí was completed in March 2021 with a total of twelve drill holes totalling 7,031 metres on the first of multiple porphyry targets identified.
 (See "Exploration Alliance Pijilí" below for more details). - 3.
 Santiago exploration community support work, including public health initiatives and socialization of the exploration plans continued at site.
-A 2,500-metre drilling program is being planned for mobilization in the third quarter of 2021.

-- 4. On the Company's 100% owned properties: - (i) drilling resumed at Los Osos.
-OSO-03 started and assays from OSO-01 and OSO-02 were announced; - (ii) field geophysics at Macara Mina was completed and has highlighted feeder structures and possibly an intrusion at depth, both of which are associated with previously reported geological and geochemical anomalies with interpretation continuing.
-Drilling is planned to start as soon as relevant permits are received; - (iii) fieldwork at Los Santos has already started to generate targets for a 3,000 m drill program in the second half of fiscal 2021; and - (iv) at Ruminahui, preparations for a preliminary drill program of 3,000 m to test gold-copper targets are well advanced.
-The core shed was completed and the team is ready to start drilling as soon as the requisite water permits are received.
+A 2,500-metre drilling program is being planned for mobilization in the second half of 2021. - 4.
+On the Company's 100% owned properties: - (i) the phase 1 drilling program was completed at Los Osos and assay results from all six holes were announced.
+(See "Los Osos Project" below); - (ii) field geophysics at Macara Mina was completed and drilling is planned to start as soon as relevant permits are received; - (iii) fieldwork at Los Santos to generate targets for a 3,000 m drill program in the second half of fiscal 2021 is almost completed; and - (iv) preparations for a preliminary drill program of 3,000 m to test gold-copper targets are still underway at Ruminahui.
+The Company is still awaiting the requisite water permits.